memfault/interrupt/_drafts/ota-delta-updates.md

 One of the key components of a delta update system is a binary diff and patch system.
 There are remarkably few libraries that provide this functionality.
-The excellent BSDiff[^bsdiff], and XDelta[^xdelta] both require too much memory to work on most embedded systems.
+The excellent BSDiff[^bsdiff], and XDelta[^xdelta] both require too much memory to work on most embedded systems without modification.
 This leaves Jojodiff[^jojodiff], which has been helpfully reimplemented by Jan Longboom[^jan] in his JanPatch library[^janpatch] optimized for embedded systems.

 While Jojodiff is neither fastest nor most efficient, it requires constant space, linear time complexity, and can patch a file in-place.
 These features make it well suited to limited environments such as MCU-based devices.

+> Note: we've heard from some teams that they have succesfully modified XDelta
+> and BSDiff to do in-place, fixed memory delta patching.
+This was more effort
+> than made sense in the context of this blog post, but it may be the right
+> approach for your project.
+As always, your mileage may vary!

 ## Delta Updates Implementation